sebael5/ServerPi/README.md

 # ServerPi
-config setup for a small home server for Plex and Pihole services running in Docker containers using a Raspberry pi
+Config setup of a Raspberry pi for a small home server running Plex and Pihole services in Docker containers utilizing docker-compose, bash scripts and ansible playbooks